rabbledoo/fetch-user-form-v2/README.md

 SCOTTS README
 ================================================================

+1. In your terminal clone this git repo.  "git clone https://github.com/rabbledoo/fetch-user-form-v2.git"
-1. In the terminal in the project directory, run "npm start".
+2. In your terminal in the project directory, run "npm start".
 This starts the app in your local server.
-2. Manually fill out each input.
+3. Manually fill out each input.
 If you don't, you will get validation errors.
-3. Click submit to submit form data to API
+4. Click submit to submit form data to API
-4. See the awesome surpise when you successfully submit the form.
+5. See the awesome surpise when you successfully submit the form.

 React app basic Readme below